 Days slipped into more months until the years eventually erased entirely my clarity of the encounter with the small annoying Bavarian acrobat.
 I was no longer certain what came first, seeing him or my head meeting the boulder that day I veered off the trail.
 I’d since had many treks along the same mountain path with my Grandfather without further incident.

-On my fourteenth birthday, Grandfather Simon felt it appropriate that I join in the ceremony of the pipe prior to his sharing of that evening’s story.
-I was honored to be accepted into the ritual, feeling it somehow symbolic of being welcomed into his circle of Ancient Storytellers.
+On my fourteenth birthday, my Grandfather felt it appropriate that I join in the ceremony of the pipe prior to his sharing of that evening’s story.
+I was honored to be accepted into the ritual, feeling it somehow symbolic of being welcomed into the circle of Ancient Storytellers.

 That night’s narration was indeed unique.
 The sounds of the wind and indigenous creatures amongst us felt heightened and had a distinct clarity I had never experienced before.
 The glowing campfire took on multiple hues, adding to and elevating my Grandfather’s evening share.